There are always very tiny problems in home theaters that we usually miss out on.

 you have to install the panels on the walls of your home theater.
 These acoustic panels have the ability to absorb sound.

-By absorbing the sound eliminates the piercing effect of the sound and also prevents the reverberation of the sound. in this way, you will not experience any echo in your home theater room.
+Absorbing the sound eliminates the piercing effect of the sound and also prevents the reverberation of sound. in this way, you will not experience any echo in your home theater room.

 Experiencing Static From My Speaker

-This problem can occur due to damaged speaker wire or loosely plugged wire in the receiver.
+This problem can occur due to a damaged speaker wire or loosely plugged wire in the receiver.

 check if this is the case and plugged the wire properly.